-Q38 comments: Sleeper should be an option within the main Scotrail franchise
+Q38 comments: within main franchise

 - 39. We would be interested in your views in the level and type of service that the Caledonian Sleeper Services should provide.
 Including: - What is the appeal of the Caledonian Sleeper Service, and if there were more early and late trains would the appeal of the sleeper services change? - What is the value of sleeper services to Fort William, Inverness and Aberdeen and are these the correct destinations, for example would Oban provide better connectivity? - What facilities should the sleeper services provide and would you pay more for better facilities?